 top of page

 The Seeds of Hope program is designed to assist the low-income and at-risk population, which includes single parents, youth ages 12-25, and other family units.
-This assistance will be in the form of education and career support, which includes mentoring and employment internships, career development, college readiness and/or post-secondary training, life skill support, and other tools which will assist in enhancing financial and educational independence.
-The result will be that of developing the necessary skills to obtain a stable work and home environment, thus enhancing the community in which we live.
-The Seeds of Hope program is a 12-month experience, beginning in November of each year, and maintaining support for the identified participants during the entire time.
+This assistance will be in the form of education and career support, which includes mentoring and employment internships, career development, college readiness and/or post-secondary training, life skill support, and other tools that will assist in enhancing financial and educational independence.

-Seeds of Hope’s assistance may include the following:
+Seeds of Hope’s assistance may include:

 • Mental Health and Family Counseling Referrals